Jul 28, 2022 : A Matter of Taste: Understanding tastes and odors in drinking water

 What Is Helping Hand?

-Helping Hand is Aqua Pennsylvania, Inc.’s low-income assistance program.
-The program is designed to enable low-income customers to make manageable monthly payments on their water account.
-Customers who make timely payments through Helping Hand receive a monthly credit to their accounts.
-The program also shows you how you can use less water with water conservation kits.
+Helping Hand is Aqua Pennsylvania’s low-income assistance program designed to enable low-income customers to make manageable monthly payments on their water and wastewater bills.

 Am I eligible for Helping Hand?

 Customers who meet all three criteria below are eligible to participate in Helping Hand.

 - Household income is less than 200 percent of the federal poverty level

 - Account is more than 21 days past due